-Ms. Emily has been the Co-op’s Director since 2011, after being a teacher in the Primary classroom.
+Ms. Emily has been the Montessori Co-op School’s Director since 2011, after being a teacher in the Primary classroom.
 Emily grew up in Omaha and attended Truman State University in Kirksville, MO.
-She has a bachelors degree in English and Elementary Education.
-She then attended Grad School at the University of Minnesota, Mankato and graduated with a masters in Gendered and Women’s Studies.
+She has a bachelor’s degree in English and Elementary Education.
+She then attended Grad School at the University of Minnesota, Mankato, and graduated with a master’s in Gendered and Women’s Studies.

 At Truman State Emily studied coaching and leadership skills, eventually becoming the assistant soccer coach.
-She coached at the high school, club, and collegiate level.
-She was awarded a place in the Truman State Hall of Fame for being the two time Most Valuable Player and 3 time first team all-conference goalkeeper from 1998-2001.
-She was the first goal keeper in Truman history to earn All-America honors.
+She coached at the high school, club, and collegiate levels.
+She was awarded a place in the Truman State Hall of Fame for being the two-time Most Valuable Player and 3-time first-team all-conference goalkeeper from 1998-2001.
+She was the first goalkeeper in Truman’s history to earn All-America honors.

 Emily enjoys spending time with her partner and two daughters, going on bike rides, and spending time outdoors.
 She is a big fan of drag shows, loves a good Broadway musical, and enjoys a good dance party.
 She loves to travel to see how culture, gender, love, and relationships look around the world.